Inateck 60W PD Charger with Dual USB-C - Worldwide charger with two USB-C ports

 With only port 2 in use it can get up to 60W.
 That is ideal for 13-inch/14-inch laptops and some 15-inch laptops.

 When both ports in use it drops to 45W.
 The 5-15V power profiles stay the same.
 So charge performance for a tablet or Nintendo Switch isn’t affected.
 But it will impact mid and large sized laptops.
 45W is more than enough for 12-inch laptops.
 And is fine for most 13-inch/14-inch laptops.
 But you’ll get worst performance for 15-inch laptops.
 Especially if playing games or doing resource intense workloads.
 Still, better than nothing.
 And if you only use port 1 to charge your phone for half an hour it shouldn’t be a problem.

 The three included plug adapter may seem American and European centric.
 But much of the world uses one of those three types of outlets.

 The International Electrotechnical Commission has an online tool for looking up the plug type of any country.
 You can also search by plug type.
-The three plug adapters work with Type A (US), Type C (EU), and Type G (UK).
+The three included plug adapters are Type A (US), Type C (EU), and Type G (UK).
 If you look at the country list for each you’ll see more than two continents worth of candidates.
-With Type B and D being variants of A and C that leaves 13 other types.
-Check those and you’ll find the listed countries tend to also support one of the included plug types.
+Between the three types they cover 243 locations, with some overlap.
+Of the 420 locations listed these three adapters cover over 58%.
 Australia is the largest country that doesn’t support any of the included adapters.

 As with most USB-C wall chargers, it accepts 100-240V.
 So no need for a power converter, in any country.